Manuals and Curriculum

 These PDF files are useful if you don't have access to the Internet and you want to have the most information available on the Arduino website with you.

 - Learning Section - download here (4.62MB, created on 21/07/2008)

 - Reference Section - download here (3.62MB, created on 21/07/2008)

-- Arduino Booklet - written by Massimo Banzi - has become the O'Reilly book "Getting Started With Arduino" (Must be purchased) here
+- Arduino Booklet - written by Massimo Banzi - has become the O'Reilly book "Getting Started With Arduino" (2011, must be purchased) here

 - Tutorial - Learn electronics using Arduino: covers the fundamental things you can do with Arduino.
 Very detailed, with lots of pictures and videos.